-‘Restriction’ is an exhibition of miniature pieces of art work inspired by restrictions of the pandemic.
+‘Restriction’ is an archived exhibition of miniature pieces of art work inspired by restrictions of the pandemic.

 Hosted by Clayhill Arts, this exhibition by the newly formed artist network The Correspondence Collective, is displayed in a set of old printer’s letterpress drawers, with the drawers’ tiny compartments providing a stimulus for the exhibiting artists.